SamL153/saml/content/post/2021-04-20-spotify-hits/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-8-1.png" width="672" /><img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-8-2.png" width="672" /><img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-8-3.png" width="672" /><img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-8-4.png" width="672" />

-Here we very clearly see that the specifications of the songs aren't the the largest driving factor in the success of a song, as only danceability and speechiness were shown to be statistically significant.
+Here we very clearly see that the specifications of the songs aren't the largest driving factor in the success of a song, as only danceability and speechiness were shown to be statistically significant.
 The same outcome held even with numerous transformations to the model.

 It seems that the unaccounted for variables (artist, genre, etc.) do much of the heavy lifting for a song's success.
 And honestly no surprise there.
 This would explain both why songs sound similar, and why those artists don't (and do) feel comfortable changing their styles.